 Delano Partners in Education (DPIE)

 Delano Public Schools Partners in Education is a volunteer organization of parents, staff and community members committed to raising funds to enhance education opportunities for present and future students.
 DPIE is a non-profit 501(c)(3) organization that aims to build an endowment.
 The foundation is dedicated to developing a supportive relationship between the community and schools that enrich the education of children.
 The goal is to build a $1 million endowment in 10 years to help self-fund important needs such as technology.

 Established in 2001 by a group of community leaders and educators, the foundation believes that every child deserves the best education.
 For more information about Delano Partners in Education or to donate, go to www.delanopie.org.

 Location and administration

-Jennifer Lorentz, Human Resources Specialist ext.
-2113 firstname.lastname@example.org
+• Jennifer Lorentz, Human Resources Specialist, ext.
+1952, firstname.lastname@example.org

 Delano Board of Education

-2017 School Board meetings are set for the fourth Monday of the month beginning at 5:45 p.m. at Delano City Hall, except in March and December, when it will be held on the third Monday in the Delano High School Media Center.
+2019 school board meetings are set for the fourth Monday of the month beginning at 5:45 p.m. at Delano City Hall, except in May and December, when meetings will be held on the third Monday.
+The December meeting will be in the Delano High School Media Center.

 In addition, the board will hold three informal listening sessions during 2019 at 7 p.m. in the DHS media center.
 Dates are Mondays, March 18, May 13 and Oct.
 21.